Interested in remote working?

 As you can see, there are muchos pros and cons of working remotely, but if you’re currently an office monkey, how can you finally hit the road and work from afar?

-Obviously this will vary for everyone depending on what you’re currently doing.
+Obviously this varies wildly depending on your situation.
 Let’s take a look.

 How to make the transition